-Many companies look at India as the obvious choice; but with the rapidly increasing salaries in India and the retention problems BPO companies have, many are realizing the benefits of choosing to outsource to the Philippines.
+Many companies look to India as the obvious choice, but with the rapidly increasing salaries in India and the retention problems BPO companies have, many are realizing the benefits of outsourcing to the Philippines.

 Unlike India and China, the Philippines has a culture that is very compatible with Western cultures.
-After being a Spanish colony, the Philippines was governed by the United States from 1899 to 1946; the after effects are still very evident today.
-Television and movie theaters are almost fully dedicated to American productions that are shown in English without subtitles.
+After being a Spanish colony, the Philippines was governed by the United States from 1899 to 1946 - the effects are still very evident today.
+Television and movie theaters are almost fully dedicated to American productions shown in English without subtitles.
 English is the primary language for business and education in the Philippines.
 Although the official language is Filipino, the Philippine government has considered changing the official language to English due to its widespread use.

-With the strong presence of the US, the Philippines had developed a government that is somewhat similar to the US system.
-This makes Western companies more comfortable in doing business in the Philippines.
+With the strong presence of the US, the Philippines has developed a government that is somewhat similar to the US system.
+This makes Western companies more comfortable doing business in the Philippines.

 This graph shows the Consumer Price Index (CPI) by country.
-CPI is the price indicator of consumer goods such as food, transportation, as well as utilities.
-The index compares consumer prices to New York City (NYC).
-This means that if the index of a certain country is 110%, the prices of consumer goods of that country are 10% more expensive that in NYC (www.numbeo.com).
+CPI is the price indicator of consumer goods such as food, transportation, and utilities.
+The index compares consumer prices to New York City (NYC), so if the index of a country is 110%, the prices of consumer goods in that country are 10% more expensive that in NYC (www.numbeo.com).

 The Philippines has been stable for more than a decade.
 The current government still has a lot of work to do as problems like poverty, corruption, bureaucracy, and the gap between rich and poor looms.
 These have served to further magnify the importance of the Philippine outsourcing industry with the government consistently supplementing the emergence of BPO operations.

-The industry has become one of the main revenue generators of the country, that is why the government fully supports its endeavors.
-They have set up special economic zones and established a Philippine Economic Zone Authority and grant fiscal and non-fiscal incentives such as a 4- to 8-year income tax holiday to BPO players.
+The industry has become one of the main revenue generators of the country, which is why the government fully supports its endeavors.
+It has set up special economic zones, established a Philippine Economic Zone Authority, and grants fiscal and non-fiscal incentives such as a 4-year or 8-year income tax holiday to BPO players.
 Even Indian BPO service providers have established operations in the Philippines over the years.

 The country is well-positioned to become one of the best offshore outsourcing destinations in the world.
 Metro Manila gets the highest concentration of BPO activities (80%), but as more investors see the potential of the country, other major cities and provinces have emerged as ideal IT-BPO hubs.
 Dubbed as the Next Wave Cities, areas like Cebu, Pampanga, Bacolod, and Davao have proven to be great alternatives to Metro Manila with their pools of English-speaking talent and conducive business environment.

-BPAP plays a huge role in promoting the country as the ideal location of choice and in supporting BPO players.
+IBPAP plays a huge role in promoting the country as the ideal location of choice and in supporting BPO players.
 Since talent is the primary driver of the industry, BPAP is collaborating with government agencies to further improve the education system.
-They are also implementing industry-specific training programs to hone the skills of Filipino workers and make them suitable for BPO work.
+It is also implementing industry-specific training programs to hone the skills of Filipino workers and make them suitable for BPO work.

-As the Philippines uplifts itself, it has gained a new reputation as the preferred BPO destination, a source of highly skilled labor, and home to some of the warmest and friendliest people in Southeast Asia.
+It's no wonder the Philippines has gained a new reputation as the preferred BPO destination, a source of highly skilled labor, and home to some of the warmest and friendliest people in Southeast Asia.